 The College recognises that students' behaviour may be impacted by a Special Educational Need or Disability (SEND).
+Both support and sanctions for students are determined through a joint approach between the Pastoral and SEND teams.

-When incidents of misbehaviour arise, we will consider them in relation to a student's SEND, although we recognise that not every incident of misbehaviour will be connected to their SEND.
+When incidents of misbehaviour arise, we will consider them in relation to a student's SEND, or possible SEND, although we recognise that not every incident of misbehaviour will be connected to their SEND.
 Decisions on whether a student's SEND had an impact on an incident of misbehaviour will be made on a case-by-case basis.
 When dealing with misbehaviour from students with SEND, especially where their SEND affects their behaviour, the school will balance their legal duties when making decisions about enforcing the Behaviour for Learning Policy.
 The legal duties include: